microsoft/CsWinRT/docs/authoring.md

 ### Consuming from C# applications

+**Note** Starting with C#/WinRT 1.3.5, this requires .NET 6.

-Consuming a C#/WinRT component from C#/.NET 5 is supported by both package reference or project reference.
+Consuming a C#/WinRT component from C#/.NET apps is supported by both package reference or project reference.
 This scenario is equivalent to consuming any ordinary C# class library and does not involve WinRT activation in most cases.

 ### Consuming an out of process component